 During the procedure, small wires called electrodes are placed inside your heart to measure your heart's electrical activity.
-These electrodes may also be used to destroy the bad areas of your heart.
+When the source of the problem is found, the tissue causing the problem is destroyed.

-Cardiac ablation procedures are done in a hospital laboratory by specially trained staff.
-This includes cardiologists (heart doctors) trained in electrophysiology, technicians, and nurses.
-The setting is safe and controlled to make your risk as low as possible.
+Cardiac ablation procedures are done in a hospital laboratory by trained staff.
+This includes cardiologists (heart doctors), technicians, and nurses.
+The setting is safe and controlled so your risk is as low as possible.

-You will be given a mild sedative before the procedure to help you relax.
+You will be given medicine (a sedative) before the procedure to help you relax.

 - The skin on your neck, arm, or groin will be cleaned well and made numb with an anesthetic.